optuna/optuna/docs/source/tutorial/first.rst

 Quadratic Function Example
 --------------------------

-Let us try very simple optimization in IPython shell.
+Usually, Optuna is used as a hyper-parameter optimizer, but as an example, let us try a direct optimization in IPython shell.

 .. code-block:: python

     In [1]: import optuna

-Here, we use a very simple quadratic function as an example of objective function.
+Here, we use a simple quadratic function as an example of objective function.

 .. code-block:: python